GR-IX is a distributed Internet Exchange with presence in three locations in the wider Athens area.

 Every site is equipped with Ethernet switches where the members connect and exchange traffic.
 Juniper ΕΧ-4500 and ΕΧ-4200 switches in stacked configuration, are used in order to cover the GR-IX needs in port density, redundancy and performance.

-Members may choose to connect with the Exchange on 100Mbps, 1Gbps ή 10Gbps Ethernet ports, with multiple interface types available for each port speed.
+Members may choose to connect with GR-IX on 100Mbps, 1Gbps ή 10Gbps Ethernet ports, with multiple interface types available for each port speed.
 Multiple connections of the same member are distributed on the infrastructure in a fashion that reduces SPoFs and maximizes availability (e.g, by distributing connections on different members of the stacked switch).
 If requested, multiple ports of the same speed and on the same site can be bundled.

 Especially for ATH01, collocation services can be provided as part of the GR-IX services; on all other sites such services are provided directly from the owner of the facility (separate bi-lateral agreement is required).